Healthy Diet Plan For Vegetarians In 1500 Calories

 The pros of consuming a healthy diet can never be over-emphasized.
 It is a no-brainer that to live a healthy life in the long run, you need to have a well-balanced diet plan incorporated as part of your lifestyle.
-This plan should provide you with essential nutrients that satiate you and prevent weight gain.
+This plan will be able to provide you with essential nutrients that keep you satiated and prevent weight gain.

-It is essential to know what goes into our body and how many overall calories we need.
+It is essential to know our overall calorie requirement and how much we actually consume.
 After all, it is relatively easy to consume loads of calories in one sitting without even realizing it.

 If you are wondering what calories mean, here is our take.
 To exemplify, just like any machine needs fuel to function, our body too needs food to function.
 Therefore, food, be it solid or liquid, provides us with calories.
 Calories, to put it simply, is a unit of energy.
-It is the amount of energy released when your body breaks food down.
+It is the amount of energy released when your body breaks down food that you have consumed.

 We suggest you use a tool like the HealthifyMe App to understand your daily calorie requirement.
 Now, calories, of course, come from both vegetarian and non-vegetarian sources.
 India is one of the countries with the most extensive vegetarian population (close to a whopping 33%).
 Therefore, it becomes essential to know how to consume an adequate vegetarian diet that fulfils your body’s nutritional requirement and stays within the calorie range.